What is Chemistry? Branches of Chemistry and Daily Life Exmaples

 Examples: Fertilisers, petrochemicals, and synthetic fibres.

-Common Process: Haber Process for ammonia production.
+Common Process: Haber Process for Making ammonia in factories.

 Application: Used in agriculture, pharmaceuticals, and consumer goods.